Bristol: Roads

 The M4 motorway connects the city on an east–west axis from London to West Wales, and the M5 is a north–south west axis from Birmingham to Exeter.
 The M49 motorway is a shortcut between the M5 in the south and the M4 Severn Crossing in the west, and the M32 is a spur from the M4 to the city centre.
 The Portway connects the M5 to the city centre, and was the most expensive road in Britain when opened in 1926.

-As of 2019, Bristol is working on plans for a Clean Air Zone to reduce pollution, which could involve charging the most polluting vehicles to enter the city centre.

-Several road-construction plans, including re-routing and improving the South Bristol Ring Road, are supported by the city council.

 Private car use is high in the city, leading to traffic congestion costing an estimated £350 million per year.

 Bristol allows motorcycles to use most of the city's bus lanes and provides secure, free parking for them.
+In 2022, Bristol implemented a Clean Air Zone to reduce pollution by charging the most polluting vehicles to enter the city centre, with the money raised reinvested in transport.

 Public transport

 Public transport in the city consists primarily of a First West of England bus network.
-Other providers are Abus, Stagecoach West, Stagecoach South West and until its sale to Stagecoach West, Wessex Bus.
+Other providers are Abus, Stagecoach West, and Stagecoach South West.
 Bristol's bus service has been criticised as unreliable and expensive, and in 2005 FirstGroup was fined for delays and safety violations.

-Although the city council has included a light rail system in its local transport plan since 2000, it has not yet funded the project; Bristol was offered European Union funding for the system, but the Department for Transport did not provide the required additional funding.
-As of 2019, a four-line mass transit network with potential underground sections radiating from Bristol Temple Meads is proposed; a southern line to Bristol Airport, a northern line to Aztec West, a northeastern line Bristol & Bath Science Park and a southeastern line to Brislington or Keynsham.

-In 2006, a project to develop a bus rapid transit system (BRT) named MetroBus was started, with the purpose of providing a faster and more reliable service than buses, improving transport infrastructure and reducing congestion.
-The project was approved by the government in December 2013, and in June 2017, it was announced that First would operate the buses.
-MetroBus services commenced in 2018, with the opening of a route from Emersons Green to Bristol City Centre (route m3).
-Further routes were subsequently introduced from Cribbs Causeway to Hengrove Park (route m1), and from Long Ashton Park and Ride to Bristol City Centre (route m2).
-In May 2022, it was announced that a fourth route would open in Spring the following year to connect Cribbs Causeway with Bristol Parkway Railway Station (route m4).
+Although the city council has included a light rail system in its local transport plan since 2000, it has been unsuccessful in funding the project.
+Instead, Bristol has a network of five bus rapid transit routes, named MetroBus, which in part run on dedicated infrastructure.
+The Metrobus project aimed to provide a faster and more reliable service than standard buses, improving transport infrastructure and reducing congestion, but has been criticised as a limited success because the routes are not fully segregated from other traffic.
+The first routes opened in 2018, and as of 2025, they connect the city centre with Emersons Green, Bristol Parkway, Cribbs Causeway, Hengrove, and a park and ride near Long Ashton.

 Three park and ride sites serve Bristol.

 The city centre has water transport operated by Bristol Ferry Boats, Bristol Packet Boat Trips and Number Seven Boat Trips, providing leisure and commuter service in the harbour.